-Naans is a type of fluffy bread that is mostly baked in western, central and southern parts of Asia.
-This tandoor oven-baked flatbreads are now sold all over the world.
+Naans is a type of fluffy bread that is mostly baked in western, central, and southern parts of Asia.
+These tandoor oven-baked flatbreads are now sold all over the world.
 Naan contains typical ingredients including wheat flour, water, salt, yeast, and milk or yogurt.

 Mostly preferred with butter on top, naan can be eaten with dips such as types of curries.
 Moreover, sesame seeds and coriander leaves can also be added to enhance its taste.
 Naans are easily available in grocery stores and

 Originated from India, chapati has become a staple food in countries such as Nepal, Bangladesh, Pakistan, Sri Lanka, East Africa, and the Caribbean.
 Chapatis, often known as roti are mostly unleavened and contains basic ingredients including wheat, water, and salt.
 Chapatis are mild flatbread that pairs with many dishes in Indian, Pakistani, and Nepali countries.